anulepau/PokeMotivation/README.md

 ## PokeMotivation

-A Chrome extension that, on click, brings Pokemon right to your screen with an encouraging message to get through your day.
+A Chrome extension that, on click, fetches one out of 1000+ Pokemon right to the screen with an encouraging message (based on its type) to help developers get through your day.

 ## How to Use